nabojwal/da6401_assignment_3/README.md

 ## Overview

-In this assignment, you will implement the landmark architecture from the paper "Attention Is All You Need" from scratch using PyTorch.
+This assignment implements the landmark architecture from the paper "Attention Is All You Need" from scratch using PyTorch.
 The goal is to develop a Neural Machine Translation (NMT) system capable of translating text from German to English using the Multi30k dataset.

 ## Project Structure